Senior trio closed out season with solid performance; sets tone for 2014

 While Folmar was at Old Dominion from 2002-05, he was responsible for coaching the infielders and catchers while assisting with recruiting.
 Folmar also served as the Monarchs' camp coordinator.
 Prior to returning to his alma mater following the 2001 season, he served for two years as an assistant coach at Young Harris Junior College (Young Harris, Ga.), the same junior college as former Nittany Lions Michael Glantz and C.J.
 Smith.
 While there, he coached the team's infielders and catchers and acted as the baseball camp coordinator.
 The Mountain Lions won 82 games and two conference titles in his two years.

 Folmar was a four-year starter at Old Dominion from 1996-1999, helping lead the Monarchs to three Colonial Athletic Association Championship game appearances.
 The Monarchs went on to win the 1996 CAA Championship and advanced to the NCAA Regionals.

 A native of Chambersburg, Pa., Folmar earned his bachelor's degree in health and physical education from Old Dominion in 1999.
 He is married to former Monarch field hockey All-American Kim Miller, a former member of the U.S. National Team.
-The couple has four children, Bryce, Zac, Alex, and Tyler.
+The couple has five children, Bryce, Zac, Alex, Tyler and Mia.